Cat Services and Fees

 Feline Leukemia Virus (FeLV) and Feline Immunodeficiency Virus (FIV) are serious infections that dramatically impact a cat’s life.
 It is important to know your cat’s FeLV and FIV status so you can provide the best care possible.

 If your cat is lost, a Microchip will identify your pet for a speedy recovery.
+This fee included microchip implantation and registration.
+24 PetWatch does charge a fee to change the information linked with the microchip, such as address and phone number, after the first year.
 For more information, visit the 24PetWatch

 - Nail Trim – $15